 What are the major reasons for Provisional status?

 Most of the time, the Admissions Committee has questions about your writing.
-For instance, a Science Writing applicant may have good samples of memoir but has never written reported material.
-Another applicant could show promising style and voice but seem uncertain on certain basic technique.
-Or the committee is worried about an unusual number of clunky sentences in the applicant’s writing samples.
-Other reasons for Provisional status include poor grades in previous studies, especially if within the past five years.
-Provisional status can result for other reasons, so check with your advisor.
+For instance, a Nonfiction or Science Writing applicant may have good samples of memoir but has never written reported material.
+A fiction applicant could show promising style and voice but seem uncertain on certain basic technique.
+Or the committee is worried about an unusual number of clunky sentences or grammatical errors in the samples.
+Other reasons for provisional status include poor grades in previous studies, especially if within the past five years, or any concern that the applicant may not fully understand the form of writing being considered.
+Provisional can occur for other reasons, so check with your advisor.
 Remember, though, Provisional is a good step.
 We don’t offer that status to people we expect to falter.
 If we do, we reject the applicant.